astruxie/MiniSearchEngine/README.md

 # MiniSearchEngine
-Program to scan a file for all words with x differences from a user input word.
+Program to scan a file for all words with at most 2 differences from a user input word.
 For Jacques.